TiagoMaiaL/jack-space-invaders/README.md

 - [x] Draw a delimiter for user's base
 - [x] Make enemies move on screen, on every loop, getting closer to the base
-- [ ] If one enemy reaches the base, game is over
+- [x] If one enemy reaches the base, game is over
 - [ ] If no enemies are left, player wins
-- [ ] The less enemies on screen, the quicker they move

 ### Phase 6